Neighbourhoods of Prayagraj: Darbhanga

-Dariyabad Allahabad, part of Dariyabad.
-On one side is Yamuna river, and on the other side Mirapur.
+On one side of Darbhanga is Yamuna river, and on the other side Mirapur.

 Dhoomangunj

 Georgetown

-Georgetown is a neighborhood of Allahabad, India.
+Georgetown is a neighborhood of Prayagraj, India.
 It is a residential area in the central part of the city mainly occupied by the white collar workers, doctors and advocates.
 It also houses a large number of hospitals and clinics.
-Georgetown is famous for is affluent surroundings and apartments.
+Georgetown is famous for its affluent surroundings and apartments.
 It is bordered by Kamla Nehru Road in the west, Thornhill Road, MG Marg in the south and Tagoretown in the west.

 Notable landmarks located in and near the neighborhood are Alfred Park and Lowther Castle.